paul-hammant/tbd/content/deciding-factors/index.md

 Trunk Based Development teams typically have common code ownership rules around contributions to different parts of the source tree.
-If they do not have a full egalitarian system, they have objecting rules for the tree, that focus on standards, and come with a promise of a prioritized and fair code review.
+If they do not have a full egalitarian system, they have objecting rules for the tree, that focus on standards and come with a promise of a prioritized and fair code review.

 # Build times